Journey into Disaster

-It’s not the easiest thing to deal with these fat baddy, this sweating nasty policeman.
+It’s not the easiest thing to deal with this ruthless police officer.
 That’s fact!
-But if I’m thinking that he — in his shabby civilian clothes — is finish with me, then I’m very wrong.
-And even the media people don’t have enough yet.
+But if I’m thinking that he, in his shabby civilian clothes, is already finish with me, then I’m really wrong.
+And even the media team doesn’t have enough yet.
 No, the show must go on.
-The fun — the true action — shall follow now.
+The fun — meaning the true action — shall follow now.

-I confirm that the content of the blue Adidas backpack is my property.
-My wallet and me are frisked again.
-The wallet will put back in the trouser pocket.
+I confirm the contents of the Adidas backpack as my property.
+The police search me again and put the wallet back in my trouser pocket.

 Desperately, I try again to explain the situation.
 It gushes out of me: “The parents of the children are my best friends from the village.
 We only sleep in the hotel, because of the countless construction sites between the cities and the resulting longer traveling time.
 It is far too dangerous to return to Sendong City in the middle of the night.
 So late it is almost impossible to find a Motorela from the bus terminal back to the remote village.
 In Sendong City there are frequent blackouts throughout the city at night.
 No electricity, no lights means the crime rises, especially at the bus terminal and in the city center.”
-I’m stuttering the arguments out now and thinking at the same time, I risk my neck with my reckless talking.
-But I must do it.
-That has to be said now, because I have to defend myself and want to justify.
-Then there are other reasons why we are in this hotel.
+I’m stuttering the arguments out now and thinking at the same time: I risk my neck with my reckless talking.
+But I must do it and say it now, because I have to defend myself and want to prove my innocence.

-Probably, the Filipinos don’t understand my fast English with an hard German dialect, because during my speech some look at me questioningly, others are grinning and others have an astonished facial expression in thier faces.
-The grinning unsettles me and makes me angry.
+Probably, the Filipinos don’t understand my fast spoken English with a hard German dialect, because during my speech some look at me questioningly, others are smiling and others have an astonished facial expression in their faces.
+The smiling unsettles me and makes me angry.
 The situation is serious.
-I am handcuffed.
-What — damn it — is the reason to grin?
+They handcuffed me!
+What — damn it — is the reason to smile?
 What in the hell, what?
 My anger doesn’t break out.
 I’m calm and quiet.
-In this exceptional situation, it does not occur to me that Asians like to hide their true emotions behind a standing smile.
+In this exceptional situation, it does not occur to me that Asians hide their true emotions behind a standing smile.

-The attractive policewoman — the name tag on the uniform reveals her name is Papillio — gives me the signs to be quiet, with a serious expression and defensive hands.
-After I ignored, she interrupts my torrent of words: “Please, sir, be quiet!“ Her forehead shows worries.
+The attractive policewoman — the name tag on the uniform shows her name is Papillio — gives me signs not to talk, with serious expression and defensive hands.
+After I ignore, she stops my torrent of words: “Please, sir, be quiet!“ Her forehead shows worries.
 She speaks in a commanding tone.

 “Okay, okay!”
-I’m answering.
+I answer.
 My reaction is too hasty.
 It sounds too apologetic, too submissive.

-It is chaotic, very noisy and overcrowed in the room.
-But nobody is waking up the children.
-I’m thinking the room is too turbulent now for the big policeman beside me.
-He has a brief eye contact with the policewoman, and my transportation happens.
-The Officer suddenly takes my hands, which are tied up in my back, and pushes me out of the room.
+It is chaotic, very noisy and overcrowded in the room.
+But nobody wake up the children.
+I’m thinking the room is too turbulent for the arresting officer now.
+He has a brief eye contact with the policewoman, and the police removal from the room begins.
+The detective takes my hands, which are tied behind my back and pushes me out of the room.
 Some people follow and of course the camera to capture the news of the year.

-The woman — which I opened — is now breathing much more calmly.
+The woman, which I opened, is now breathing much more calmly.
 She is roaming around in the room with many others.
-I look briefly in her face, but she smiles contentedly and takes permanently photographs of the children with her smartphone.
+I look briefly in her face, but she smiles contentedly and takes permanent photographs of the children with her smart phone.
 I see the three beds standing next to each other with the children still deeply asleep.

 Goodbye children.
 What will happen next?

-The stupid Officer pushes and pushes and the camera greedely filming all.
+The rough cop pushes and the camera greedily filming.
 He suddenly pulls my arms, until it cracks in the shoulder joints and hurts.
 I’m moaning in pain.
 Then he claps his sweaty left paw on my neck and pushes my head down.
 Clapping the neck wasn’t necessary, because just by pulling up my arms and the subsequent stabbing pain in the shoulders I’m bending forward.
-I never had been arrested in my life and never could experience of wearing handcuffs.
+I never had been arrested in my life and never could experience wearing handcuffs.
 Well, I am not sure if this is the special Philippine police grip.
-In any event, we are, the small fat proud policeman from the Philippines and the bent German Colossus, absolutely media suitable.
+In any event, we are, the small fat proud arresting officer from the Philippines and the bent German colossus, absolutely media suitable.
 Suddenly, in this posture the run is starting now.
 The cop behind me is slightly offset to the right and my head is down.
-We are walking faster and faster, quickly passing by on cottages, shocked hotel guests, foreigners with very young Filipinas, and disbelief looking families with children.
+We are walking faster and faster, quickly passing by on cottages, shocked hotel guests, foreigners with very young Filipina, and families with children.
 The police action seems to have woken up the entire hotel complex.
 My boys are excluded from this.
-I’m sure, they being woken up right now.
+I am sure they will be woken up now.

-Everything is flying past me in this hot Asian night.
+Everything is flying past me on this hot Asian night.

 Do I see a touch of sadness in her eyes?

-During the humiliating run, we are accompanied in parallel by the running camera — in the double sense of the word (I am and the camera are running).
-Now the cop behind me skilfully pushes me into a Toyota Pick-up vehicle now.
+During the humiliating run, we are accompanied in parallel by the running camera — in the double sense of the words, because I am and the camera are running.
+Now the cop behind me skilfully pushes me into a Toyota Pick-up.
 The front seats are occupied by the driver and co-driver, officers in uniform.
 They are not interested in me, and don’t even turn around and don’t say any words.
-The driver, is lying half over the steering wheel, flips his cigarette stub out of his window.
+The driver, lying half over the steering wheel, flips his cigarette stub out of his window.
 I am sitting in the middle of the rear seat.
 The cop, he did not tell me his name, is sitting on my right side.
 He doesn’t make the slightest move to take his disgusting paw away from my neck, and press my head down without any interruption and in a very media-friendly manner.
 And the camera is filming continuously.
-First through the driver’s window, than through the rear-seat window.
-But the place on my left is taken by the attractive policewoman — she looks Japanese — so that the camera’s view is blocked now.
-The adrenaline-driven idiot next to me doesn’t stop torture me.
+First through the driver’s window, then through the rear-seat window.
+But the place on my left is taken by the attractive policewoman — she looks like a Japanese woman — so that the camera’s view is blocked now.
+The adrenaline-driven idiot on my side doesn’t stop torture me.
 His paw acts like a screw clamp on my neck.
-He pushes me further down, grins extremely satisfied and chews on an imaginary chewing gum.
-Now he’s in a winning pose to impressing the camera and enjoying the few minutes in the spotlight.
+He pushes me further down, grins extremely satisfied and chews an imaginary gum.
+Now he’s in a winning pose to impress the camera and enjoy the few minutes in the spotlight.

 And I?
 Desperately, I’m trying to understand what’s going on?
 Damned shit, where is the crime?
 Who gives these people the right to humiliate me here to the blood?
 Crime, crime, where is the crime?
 And what is that with the fucking, stupid camera?
-It is an inarticulated protest.
-Nevertheless, my inner is in turmoil and it is screaming in me: Tommy, defend yourself!
+It is an inarticulate protest.
+Nevertheless, I’m in turmoil and it screams in me: Tommy, defend yourself!
 Do something, do not let it like that!
-Do not be quiet.
-But I am from a rational world and maybe this is the reason why I’m doing so.
-I have a silent discussion with myself: Wouldn’t it be possible to clarify the problem in a short conversation?
+Do not be silent.
+But I am from a rational world and maybe this is the reason I’m doing so.
+Wouldn’t it be possible to clarify the problem in a short conversation?
 I’m deeply frustrated.
 Well, okay, the police vehicle and the hotel room are certainly not places for a complaint or even a talking about a dispute or a misunderstanding.

 …you are a perpetrator?

 I’m painfully tied up!
-As a result, the handcuffs between the seat and my back cutting the skin of my hands.
+As a result, the handcuffs between the seat and my back cut the skin of my hands.
 I’m quiet.
-Outwardly it seems I’m calm, but in me boils.
+Outwardly it seems I’m calm, but it boils inside me.
 No one notices my desperation, the rage, the frustration and the anger.
 I have a high blood pressure, but I can not do anything.
 From one to the other second, I am powerless.
 I don’t have the power about myself anymore.
 My humanitarian rights are kicked in the Philippine dust.

-This is a damn police violence against me.
+This is a stupid police violence against me.

-A barely perceptible gesture of the policewoman, and the proud policeman on my right side finally removes the screw clamp from my neck.
-The wordless communication between the Beauty and the Beast works.
+A barely perceptible gesture of the policewoman, and the proud officer on my right side finally removes the screw clamp from my neck.
+The wordless communication between the beautiful policewoman and the disgusting officer works.